ashwanissingh/Chess-Matchmaking-App/README.md

    3. Include time-based game modes (e.g., Blitz, Bullet).
    4. Improve UI/UX for a more polished user experience.
    5. Add game history and replay features.

+LICENSE:-
+   This project is licensed under the MIT License.